majabojarska/blog/content/devlog/_index.md

 comment = true
 +++

+## 2025-09-10

+- Quick homelab maintenance, updates.

+---

+## 2025-09-09

+- Studying for my ham radio exam.
+It's just a couple weeks away!
+- TIL the `CIVIL` mnemonic for phase differences between current and voltage, in capacitive and inductive resonant circuits.
+See [this video (16:55)](https://youtu.be/yEG6pKUdIlg?si=2DZxEu1hNm9Ih3CV&t=1015) from EEVblog Dave.
+TL;DR:
+  - In capacitive (`C`) resonant circuits (`I`), current leads voltage (`V`).
+  - Voltage (`V`) leads current (`I`) in inductive (`L`) resonant circuits.

+---

+## 2025-09-08

+- Read this publication: [Federated Systems – Jeremy Rubin (2015)](https://www.mit.edu/~jlrubin/public/pdfs/federation.pdf).
+Here are my key takeaways:
+  - Federated systems are fully recursive.
+Each federated system can contain (be composed of) other federated systems.
+  - Composability is king.
+Aiming to solve a single problem helps make the system composable.
+See DNS, HTTP, SMTP, XMPP.
+  - Solve large-scale problems centrally, and federate the small-scale ones.
+  - Customizability is desirable, but can break compatibility.
+If needed, seek to make it composable, and constrain the system to prevent strong divergence between clients.
+  - Interoperability is key, but it's possible to overdo it (_Friendica_ vs _diaspora\*_).
+  - Don't rely on the users' generosity to keep the system afloat, because it can abruptly run short.
+Have a business model for providers.
+  - McDonald's is actually a federated system (lol).

+---

 ## 2025-09-07

 - Wee infra maintenance.
 Pulled in the in-flight patch for current Tailscale kernel regression issues in NixOS – [#16966](https://github.com/tailscale/tailscale/issues/16966#issuecomment-3246030218).